kentlouisetonino/knowledge-assembly-language/README.md

 ## $\textnormal{Tinkering Assembly Language}$

-> - This repository includes all things I learned related <br />
-    to assembly language.
+> - This repository includes all things I learned related to assembly language.